dotnet/csharpstandard/standard/structs.md

 Struct types are never abstract and are always implicitly sealed.
 The `abstract` and `sealed` modifiers are therefore not permitted in a struct declaration.

-Since inheritance isn't supported for structs, the declared accessibility of a struct member cannot be protected or protected internal.
+Since inheritance isn’t supported for structs, the declared accessibility of a struct member cannot be protected or protected internal.

 Function members in a struct cannot be abstract or virtual, and the `override` modifier is allowed only to override methods inherited from `System.ValueType`.